 Organized Baseball appealed Judge Stafford's decision to the United States Court of Appeals for the District of Columbia, claiming that the judge had been wrong in ruling that baseball constituted a form of commerce, and thus that the Sherman Act should not have applied.
 The Appeals Court overturned the lower court's ruling, stating that the Baltimore franchise was engaged in the purely intrastate business of baseball exhibitions: "(the game) is local in both its beginning and in its end".
 When the case was further appealed to the Supreme Court, Chief Justice William Howard Taft assigned the task of writing the ruling to Oliver Wendell Holmes, who agreed with the analysis provided by appellate Judge Constantine J. Smyth on this issue.
 As Holmes stated in his decision, "the decision of the Court of Appeals went to the root of the case and if correct makes it unnecessary to consider other serious difficulties in the way of the plaintiff's recovery".
 Judge Holmes' opinion has since been criticized quite consistently in legal circles, with most observers considering that he made his ruling simply to maintain a quaint and outdated vision of the national pastime as a game unsullied by the realities of modern business.
 However, the decision was twice challenged in subsequent cases, Toolson v.
 New York Yankees, Inc. in 1953 and Flood v.
 Kuhn in 1972, but was not overturned, even though the idea that a professional baseball game was a purely local concern was widely ridiculed, including by dissenting Supreme Court judges.
 As Judge Harry Blackmun put it in his ruling on the Curt Flood challenge, the ruling was "an aberration, albeit an established one".

-The latest challenge to the antitrust provision came with a suit filed in federal court by the city of San Jose, CA in 2013, claiming it had suffered significant losses because MLB had used its exemption to prevent the Oakland Athletics from moving to a new ballpark in the city.
+Another challenge to the antitrust provision came with a suit filed in federal court by the city of San Jose, CA in 2013, claiming it had suffered significant losses because MLB had used its exemption to prevent the Oakland Athletics from moving to a new ballpark in the city.
+More recently, four minor league teams eliminated in the 2021 Minor League Reorganization sued MLB for damages.
+The case was dismissed on October 26, 2022, but the judge agreed the teams showed damage and violations that would have been actionable without the antitrust exemption.
+That provided grounds for an appeal which the clubs filed on January 9, 2023, asking the U.S. Second Circuit to send the case to the U.S. Supreme Court.

 - Samuel A. Alito, Jr.: "The Origins of the Baseball Antitrust Exemption: Federal Baseball Club of Baltimore, Inc. v.
 National League of Professional Baseball Players", in The Baseball Research Journal, SABR, Volume 38, Number 2 (Fall 2009), pp. 86-93.